Shared Situational Awareness Using Hybrid Zonotopes with Confidence Metric: Introduction

 \section{Introduction}

 One of the main challenges in the development of connected and automated vehicles~(CAVs) for urban scenarios is limited visibility due to occlusions in their field-of-view (FOV).
 Most occlusions are caused by moving vehicles, parked vehicles, and infrastructure.
 Among road-users, pedestrians are the most vulnerable in terms of safety.
-The~\cite{WHO2023global}, a global status report on road safety situation in 194 countries highlights that more than half of the deaths (56\%) are among unprotected road-users such as pedestrians, cyclists, and motorcyclists.
+In~\cite{WHO2023global}, a global status report on road safety situation in 194 countries highlights that 56\% of deaths are among unprotected road-users such as pedestrians, cyclists, and motorcyclists.
 As proposed by~\cite{narri2021set, narri2023shared, narri2025situational}, vehicle-to-everything~(V2X) communication can be leveraged to enable shared situational awareness through the sharing of perception data among V2X units, defined as any CAV or road-side unit (RSU) capable of communicating within this framework.
-However, due to sensor noise or communication issues, V2X units can be inconsistent with each other in their measurement of pedestrian locations.
+However, due to sensor noise or unmodeled disturbances, measurements from V2X units can be inconsistent with each other.
 This introduces a new challenge in fusing data across V2X units.

 This work proposes a set-based estimation and fusion method that encodes measurement inconsistencies in a confidence metric to increase pedestrian safety.
 Consider the urban scenario illustrated in Fig.~\ref{fig:MATLAB_sim_overview}.
 The ego vehicle~(EV) is moving from left to right, while a parked vehicle~(PV) to its right creates an occluded region in the EV's FOV, highlighted by the magenta shaded region.
 The set of states reachable by the EV within the next $2$s, referred to as the reachable set, is highlighted in light blue on the road.
 A pedestrian, indicated by the red circle, is located in this occluded region and about to cross the road.
 A connected vehicle~(CV) moving from right to left is able perceive the pedestrian.
 Additionally, there are two road-side units~(RSUs) that can also see the pedestrian.
 The CV, RSU~1, and RSU~2, each produce measurement sets and calculate estimated sets intended to bound the pedestrian's location, given by the red, green, and blue boxes, respectively.
 The intersection of these three sets is highlighted in yellow.
 When there is noise or bias in the measured sets that violates the assumed bounds used to make the estimated sets, this intersection can become very small or even empty, which can cause existing set-based estimation techniques to yield an empty fused set, effectively losing all the measurement information.
 The methods proposed in this paper allow the EV to construct a fused set from the measurements received from each sensor without losing any relevant information in the case of inconsistencies.